kumuluz/kumuluzee-health/README.md

       period-s: 60
 ```

+## Disabling health extension

+Health extension can be disabled by setting the configuration property `kumuluzee.health.enabled` to `false`.
+This will
+disable the `/health` endpoint and disable health check logging.

 ## Configuring built-in health checks

 To configure built-in health checks, we can use the configuration parameters listed below for each built-in health check.